adanay/ParetoTracer/README.md

     - **`Hwv`** is a function handle of the form **`y = Hwv(x, w, v)`** where **`y = (H1 * w1 + H2 * w2 + ... + Hnobj * wnobj) * v`**.
 The result y is a vector of n components.

 -	**`opts`**: This is a structure containing all the options that can be passed to the algorithms.
 There is a separate section dedicated to this.

+**Important**: The implementation to handle general inequalities is still under revision.
+However, all functions are already prepared to receive general constraints.
+For now, all parameters related to inequalities are being ignored.

 ## Output
 Both **`pt.trace`** and **`pt.minimize`** return the same set of output parameters **`[result, stats, EXITFLAG]`** although the nature of these differs in both algorithms.